mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/rulecondition/index.md

 {{AddonSidebar()}}

-Details of the action to take if a rule is matched.
+Details of the condition that determines whether a rule matches a request.

 ## Type